Pedagogy and Community

 ‘A very useful and beneficial course.
 I feel it has put me in a stronger position to approach teaching.’

-Another option in Year 4 is Music, Community and Wellbeing.
+Another option is Music, Community and Wellbeing.
 This module helps you to develop leadership and presentation skills and confidence to deliver workshops and interactive performances in the community.
 You will observe and be mentored by professional musicians working in environments such as hospital wards, care homes, special schools and early years settings and through reflection, you will gather and further develop a range of flexible strategies to enable you to select and deliver appropriate activities and repertoire in situ.

 Increasing numbers of students specialise in educational and/or community work within the Final Project module, often taken alongside Further Pedagogy and/or Music, Community and Wellbeing.

 We also offer opportunities for you to gain practical experience in educational or community contexts in placement contexts beyond those offered by the above modules.
 You can undertake work experience voluntarily, or use the experience to gain credits towards your award.
 Students can also extend their experience through our Learning and Participation Department.

 ‘Fantastic hands-on approach.
 Training and shadowing was brilliant.
 I feel I am more prepared for a portfolio career.’
 (Student)

 ‘I really enjoyed having first-hand experience with teaching kids in schools.
 The placement has helped me confirm that I do want a career in teaching, and to pursue a PGCE after graduating.’
 (Student)